 ASK: What would you do with $10 if I gave it to you right now?
 Listen without judgment and without trying to influence the choices.
-(You may need to help younger students understand what you can buy with $10 (list food, toys, books) or what larger purchase it could go toward.)
+You may need to help younger children understand what you can buy with $10 (food, toys, books) or what larger purchase the money could go toward.

 SHOW: Look at the pictures on the very last page of the book.
-What can you tell about this family from these two little pictures?
+What can you tell about this family from these pictures?

 CONNECT: There are three things you can do with money that you earn: spend it, save it, or donate it.
-Let’s read to find out what the family in this story does with their money.
+Read to find out what the family in this story does with their money.

 ASK: How did family and neighbors help when the girl’s family found their home burned down?
 How did they feel about the help?